-- 10:00AM - "IHSS (In Home Supportive Services) Overview and Protective Supervision in Spanish " - San Jose
+- 10:00AM - "IHSS (In Home Supportive Services) Overview and Protective Supervision" - San Jose

 PACDD, Parents and Caregivers of Adult Children with Developmental